ann-codes/fullstackopen-exercises/README.md

   - Notes:
     - Left lots of WIP comments in for reference.
     - Unclear how to test 8.26 (n+1 problem) to see if solved or not.
+    - NTS: refer to the [course solutions](https://studies.cs.helsinki.fi/stats/courses/fullstackopen/solutions/8) for more reference.
 - [Part 9 Typescript](/part9/)
   - a Background and introduction
   - b First steps with Typescript